CarlosDavidFelizRamirez/CarlosDavidFelizRamirez/README.md

 ### Developer Java and entrepreneur
-*Developer Special Java and Python*
+*FullStack Developer especially in Java and Python*